jtremesay/vger/README.md

 ```
 git clone https://tildegit.org/solene/vger.git
 cd vger
+./configure (only really useful for Linux)
 make
 doas make install
 ```

-On GNU/Linux, make sure you installed `libbsd`.
+On GNU/Linux, make sure you installed `libbsd`, it has been reported that using clang was required too.

 # Running tests